-On 19 junio, Air Malta commenced flights between Luqa International Airport in Malta toKiev Boryspil.
+On 19 junio, the airline commenced flights between Luqa International Airport in Malta toKiev Boryspil.
 A colourful cake was served to mark the inaugural flight event.
-Charles Mangion, Chairman of Air Malta, had the honour of cutting the rainbow masterpiece.
+Charles Mangion, Chairman, had the honour of cutting the rainbow masterpiece.

 Air Malta will offer weekly (Tuesdays) service on the 2,079km connection.
 This means that for 2018,Air Malta has launched 10 new routes from its home base, with Kiev joiningBucharest, Cagliari, Casablanca, Lisbon, London Southend, Malaga, Manchester, St. Petersburg and Venice Marco Polo on the Maltese airline’s network.

 Air Malta's next route inauguration will take place on 29 junio to Lourdes in France.